 Drosera drummondii Species Profile

+The species has a broad distribution along the south west and south coasts of Western Australia, from around Enneaba towards Esperance.
+It is most usually encountered in sandy habitats and heathland environments.
 The species is a member of the D. menziesii complex, and can be distinguished by its climbing habit (D. menziesii and D. basifolia are self-supporting and short).
 Additionally, its sepals are hirsute, which separates it from the similar Drosera thysanosepala.
 Prior to its formal publication, it was known as Drosera menziesii subsp. penicillaris.
 The glabrous stems distinguish it in the first instance from plants in the Drosera macrantha complex, which have a similar climbing morphology.
+Their styles also appear straight (contrasted with the highly divided styles of D. macrantha).

 D. drummondii near Jurien Bay.
 Note the scrambling habit.